Academic Resource Center

 Updated on

-1. Choose the Right Planner
+Expand or collapse content 1.
+Choose the Right Planner

 Select a planner that fits your needs and preferences.
 It could be a daily, weekly, or monthly format.
 Ensure there's enough space to write out your tasks and notes.

-2. Fill in Important Dates
+Expand or collapse content 2.
+Fill in Important Dates

 Start by marking key dates and deadlines: